 The Company is required to consolidate all VIEs for which it is considered to be the primary beneficiary.
 The determination as to whether the Company is considered to be the primary beneficiary is based on whether the Company has both the power to direct the activities of the VIE that most significantly impact the entity's economic performance and the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
-For those entities that meet the deferral provisions defined by ASU 2010-10, the determination as to whether the Company is considered to be the primary beneficiary differs in that it is based on whether the Company will absorb a majority of the VIE's expected losses, receive a majority of the VIE's expected residual returns, or both.

 The Company determined it is not the primary beneficiary of these VIEs and accordingly does not consolidate them.
-Furthermore, the Company has not provided financial or other support to these VIEs that it was not previously contractually required to provide as of December 31, 2015.
+These VIEs had net assets approximating \$0.3 billion at June 30, 2016.
+The Company's exposure to loss from these VIEs is \$4.3 million, which is the carrying value of its capital contributions recorded in investments on the statement of financial condition at June 30, 2016.
+The Company had no liabilities related to these VIEs at June 30, 2016.
+Furthermore, the Company has not provided financial or other support to these VIEs that it was not previously contractually required to provide as of June 30, 2016.